Did you know you can request your repeat prescription online?

 Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.

 We do not accept telephone requests due to security issues.
-However, we are happy to receive faxed requests on 01708 629745.
 Most repeat prescription requests should be raised by the computer printed form which should be detached from the previous prescription.
 This only requires the appropriate item to be ticked.
 Please ensure you only tick the items required.
 This might not be all the items listed.

 Please allow two full working days before collection (this allows time for the prescriptions to be printed, checked and signed by a doctor) or provide a stamped, self addressed envelope.
 Alternatively several local pharmacists regularly call into the surgery to collect prescriptions and you are advised to check with your local chemist to see if they offer this service.